ScanBalt Health Region (SBHR)

 To join the SBHR you have to do the following:

 - Have an innovative idea related to Health and Health Economy based on cross-border collaboration in the Baltic Sea Region.
-It could be a research proposition in any field related to human health (including nutrition, environment etc.) it could as well be a business proposal, or it could be an educational project.

 - Summarize the idea in a short document, 1-3 pages.
 Please address the following: (1) Importance and context of your proposal; (2) Specific proposed activities; (3) How the idea relates to the vision, mission and values of the SBHR; (4) Potential partners; (5) Potential financing; (6) Your qualifications.

-More information on membership of ScanBalt at:
+More information on membership of ScanBalt here.

 Contact the ScanBalt Health Region Secretariat: